SohKamYung-Espressif/SUTD-Workshop-2024-03/initiator/README.md

 ## Running the program

 On start-up, the ESP32-C6 initiator listen for a broadcast message from the responder to discover its unique MAC address.
 This is used to ID the responder to send messages to.
 When the `BOOT` button is pressed, the initiator will send a command to the responder to toggle the requested LED segment.

+## Testing Options

+### Setting the Wi-Fi data rate

+The Wi-Fi data rate used by the initiator can be configured.
+By default the initiator sends data at the Wi-Fi 1 Mbits/s data rate.

+To change this, run `idf.py menuconfig`, select `Example Configuration` and select the `Wi-Fi Data Rate used to send packets` option to show the possible data rates that can be used.
+In this example the rates can be set from 1 Mbits/s (the default) to 54 Mbits/s.